Fay Bound Alberti

-Fay Bound Alberti (born 1971) is a British cultural historian of gender, emotion and medicine, and Professor of Modern History and UKRI Future Leaders Fellow at King’s College London, where she is PI of Interface and Director of the Centre for Technology and the Body.
+Fay Bound Alberti (born 1971) is a British writer and cultural historian of gender, emotion and medicine.
+Since 2023 she has been Professor of Modern History and UKRI Future Leaders Fellow at King's College London, where she is PI of Interface and Director of the Centre for Technology and the Body.
 She was previously Professor of Modern History at the University of York.
-Bound Alberti is a Fellow of the Royal Historical Society (FRHistS) and previously foundation future leader at the Foundation for Science and Technology.
+Bound Alberti is a Fellow of the Royal Historical Society (FRHistS) and previously Foundation Future Leader at the Foundation for Science and Technology.

 Early life and education

 Fay Bound Alberti was born in Morecambe, Lancashire and raised in Wales.
 Her brother is the British Cinematographer Lol Crawley.
 Fay received her B.A. in History and English from the University of Wales in 1995, after which she completed her M.A. and Ph.D. in history at the University of York (1996–2000).
-She completed post-doctoral research in the history of medicine from 2001 to 2004 at the Wellcome Trust Centre for the History of Medicine at University College London and undertook further studies at the Institute for Philanthropy and the London Business School.
+She has won more than £3 million in research funding and has completed post-doctoral research in history of medicine from 2001 to 2004 at the Wellcome Trust Centre for the History of Medicine at University College London.
+She undertook further studies at the Institute for Philanthropy and the London Business School.

 Career

 Bound Alberti has taught at several British universities including the Open University, University of Lancaster, the University of Manchester and University College London and was one of the founders of the Centre for the History of Emotions at Queen Mary University.
-She has been the Head of philanthropy for the Arcadia Foundation, the charitable foundation of Lisbet Rausing and Peter Baldwin, and head of medical humanities grants at the Wellcome Trust.
+She has interests outside of academia, having been the Head of philanthropy for the Arcadia Foundation, the charitable foundation of Lisbet Rausing and Peter Baldwin, and head of medical humanities grants at the Wellcome Trust.
 In 2019 she was named by the MP Chris Skidmore as one of the first UK Research and Innovation Future Leaders Fellows, to pursue her research into the cultural history and emotions of face transplants as part of the AboutFace project.
 She took up this post at the University of York, where she was Professor in History.
-In 2023, Bound Alberti joined King's College Longon as Professor of Modern History and Director of the Centre for Technology and the Body.
-The AboutFace project has entered its second phase as Interface, a research project which explores the relationship between identity, emotion, and communication, as revealed through the human face.
+In 2023, Bound Alberti joined King's College London as Professor of Modern History and Director of the Centre for Technology and the Body.
+The AboutFace project has entered its second phase as Interface, a research project into the cultural history of the face, and facial transplantation.